lindahua/NumericExtensions.jl/doc/source/overview.rst

     r = mapreduce((x, y) -> abs2(x - y), +, x, y)

 However, if you really run this you may probably find that this is even slower.
-The culprit here is that the anonymous function ``(x, y) -> abs2(x - y)`` is not lined, which will be resolved and called at each iteration.
+The culprit here is that the anonymous function ``(x, y) -> abs2(x - y)`` is not inlined; it will be resolved and called at each iteration.
 Therefore, to compute this efficiently, one has to write loops as below

 .. code-block:: julia